Inner banner_COVID

 • An adult who has experienced a past COVID-19 infection resulting in hospitalisation

 Additional risk factors include living in residential aged care, pre-existing health conditions such as chronic respiratory conditions, or living remotely with reduced access to higher level healthcare.
 For a full list of risk factors, visit the Department of Health website.
-Check your eligibility for antivirals here.
-If you are at higher risk of severe illness from COVID-19, it can help to have a conversation with your GP before contracting COVID-19 about your individual circumstances.
+You can also check your eligibility for antivirals here.
+If you are at risk of becoming very unwell with COVID-19, talk to your doctor about your suitability for antiviral treatment.
 Together, you can develop a plan to ensure you can access antiviral treatment quickly if you need it.

 Information by state and territory